arma-events/docs/src/en/slotlist.md

 ## Create Factions, Companies and Groups

 You can create factions, companies and groups by clicking the square `+` button in the lower menu bar and then dragging and dropping the dedicated item onto one of the possible drop zones indicated by a grey bar.
-The currently active drop zone gets bigger and a darker grey to indicate activation.
+The currently active drop zone gets bigger and the color changes to a darker grey to indicate current selection.
+You can create groups inside of groups.

 ![Create Factions, Companies and Groups](../videos/create-factions-companies-groups.gif "Create Factions, Companies and Groups")

 ## Create Slots

 Slots are created by pressing the round `+` symbol one or multiple times.
-The is no natural slot limit but keep your slotlist organized by creating not to big units.
-The first slot in a Company or a group is always a leader slot.
+There is no natural slot limit but keep your slotlist organized by creating not too big units.
+The first slot in a company or in a group is always a leader slot.
 The icon is bigger and the default name is **CL** (Company Lead) or **SQL** (Squad Lead).
 You can change the slot names later.
 The first slot inside a fireteam is called **FTL** (Fireteam Lead) but the icon size is not increased.

 ![Create Slots](../videos/create-slots.gif "Create Slots")